Let’s rank the five most important things about the Super Bowl this weekend:

 4) The coach story.
 Two brothers head coaching the two teams in the Super Bowl?
 I can’t wait to see the mini-series based on their childhoods.

 2) The Commercials.
 There will probably be at least three good ones.
 I’m guessing that one of the many Geico mascots will also be featured.
 Personally, I’m rooting for the talking dollar bill stack.

 1) Food.
 Wings.
 Nachos.
 Chili.
 It’s all available!

 Over the weekend, Betsy challenged me to come up with an original treat for the Super Bowl that was healthy(ish).
-This dip is what I came up with and it’s really delicious.
+This Bean and Beet Dip is what I came up with and it’s really delicious.
 It’s almost like hummus but has a much different flavor and might be even more addictive!

 1) If you are using dried beans, soak them overnight in cold water.
 Then boil them in a large pot with a few bay leaves until they are tender (about an hour).
 Drain and measure out required amount for recipe.

 2) For beet, slice in half and roast at 350 degrees for about an hour until it's very soft.
 Let the beet cool slightly, peel, and roughly chop.

 3) Add beans, beet cubes, garlic, and liquid to a food processor and pulse.
 Add in lemon juice and oil and continue to pulse until it's smooth.
 If the mixture is very thick, you might need to add more liquid.

 4) Add in herbs and season with salt and pepper.